hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 `Backslash` / `Pipe` key pair is on the outside of the left side and the `Func Layer` key at the bottom left switches the keyboard into the **function layer**.

-The `Num Layer` key on the outside right thumb key switches the keyboard into the **number layer**.
-The `Shift` and `Enter` keys remain on the inside left and right thumb keys and the outside left thumb key becomes `Base Layer`, which returns the keyboard to the **base layer**.
+The `Num Layer` thumb key on the outside right switches the keyboard into the **number layer**.
+The `Space` and `Enter` thumb keys remain on the inside left and right, and the outside left thumb key becomes `Base Layer`, which returns the keyboard to the **base layer**.

-As well as emitting their key presses, the `Space` and `Enter` keys will also return the keyboard to the **base layer** when tapped.
+As well as producing their respective key presses, the `Space` and `Enter` thumb keys will also return the keyboard to the **base layer** when tapped.

 ## Number Layer

 ![Number Layer](https://i.imgur.com/4O1JeJv.png)

-The top row is taken up by numbers as they appear on standard sized keyboards.
+The top row is taken up by numbers as they appear on standard-sized keyboards.
 On the right side the navigation keys are arranged on the traditional Vim navigation key locations (`HJKL` in QWERTY keyboards) with the `Home`, `Page Down`, `Page Up` and `End` keys below them.
 The `Delete` and `Insert` keys are